-Total revenues, including capital contributions, of the District for the fiscal year ended June 30, 2019 totaled \$5,345,402 representing an increase of \$1,267,877 from the preceding fiscal year revenues of \$4,077,525.
-This increase is primarily the result of an increase in intergovernmental revenue related to the Blackwell Tract project, increased investment earnings, and increased operating revenue due to a 3.5% rate increase from the previous year.
+Total revenues, including capital contributions, of the District for the fiscal year ended June 30, 2020 totaled \$4,277,662 representing an a decrease of \$1,067,740 from the preceding fiscal year revenues of \$5,345,402.
+This decrease is primarily the result of a decrease in intergovernmental revenue due to the completion of the Blackwell Tract project.